MarineRoboticsGroup/SwarmRobot/README.md

 ## Network setup
 ------------------
-All main network set up is defined below, in the 'Running' section.
+The step-by-step network set up is defined above, in the 'Getting Started' section.
 Here, you can find more detailed explanations and debugging tips.

 ### Setting Static IP Addresses for the NUC and Nano